Am I a Candidate for Dental Implants Quincy, MA

 Are implants the right solution for missing teeth?

 Absolutely.
 Dental implants were designed to replace missing teeth.
 Whether you have lost one or several teeth due to age, infection, decay, or damage, we can replace them with durable dental implants.
 Dental implants are the only solution that replaces both your missing root and tooth.
 We will secure a titanium post to your jawbone and, through the process of osseointegration, the jaw will provide the same level of stability to your replacement tooth that it did to your natural one.
 Patients appreciate how durable this solution is and how it allows them to maintain an active lifestyle while eating all their favorite foods.
-If you are simultaneously evaluating dentures or a dental bridge, consider how dental implants can positively impact your lifestyle and then call 617-982-1649 to schedule an appointment with Premier Dental of Quincy and Milton.
+If you are simultaneously evaluating dentures or a dental bridge, consider how dental implants can positively impact your lifestyle and then call 617-982-1649 to schedule an appointment with Core Dental Group and Implants Center.

 Can I get implants if I have gum disease?